 When a dog is suffering from hepatic encephalopathy, he may also excessively drool.
 Hepatic encephalopathy, or liver disease, is when the liver stops removing excessive ammonia from its body, which results in a type of dysfunction of the brain.
 You may also see other signs that are associated with liver disease that includes behavioral change, incoordination, disorientation, and weakness.
 Remember that hepatic encephalopathy is a serious health issue that needs to be treated by a veterinarian immediately.

 Sudden excess drooling can also be caused by rabies, which is due to paralysis of the muscles he uses for swallowing.
-You should also look for other rabies signs including disorientation, aggressiveness, or incoordination.
+There are a few ways that dogs can get rabies, and if they haven’t been properly vaccinated this is something to watch out for.
+Other signs of rabies include disorientation, aggressiveness, or incoordination.
 A dog is required to be vaccinated against rabies, so it’s pretty rare for a dog to get this fatal disease.

 Excessive Drooling in Dogs Treatment

 It all depends on the excessive drooling, but you may not need to do anything to stop the drooling.
 However, if the cause of the drooling is a medical issue, then you will need to see a veterinarian help your dog stop his drooling.
 Medications exist that will decrease his nausea, help to treat his pain, or absorb any toxic chemicals that may be causing the drooling.
+Many pet owners turn to over-the-counter treatments such as CBD oil for dogs to help with the pain.
 In some cases, it may be necessary to perform surgery to take out a diseased tooth, tumor, or foreign body before your dog will stop drooling.

 How to Prevent Excessive Drooling in Dogs